PTSolns/PTSolns-cli/docs/UPGRADING.md

 - The old `SettingsWrite` rpc call has been removed.
 It is partially replaced by `ConfigurationSave` but the actual file save must be performed by the caller.

-### golang: importing `arduino-cli` as a library now requires the creation of a gRPC service.
+### golang: importing `ptsolns-cli` as a library now requires the creation of a gRPC service.

-Previously the methods implementing the Arduino business logic were available in the global namespace `github.com/arduino/arduino-cli/commands/*` and could be called directly.
+Previously the methods implementing the Arduino business logic were available in the global namespace `github.com/arduino/ptsolns-cli/commands/*` and could be called directly.

 The above is no more true.
 All the global `commands.*` functions have been converted to methods of the `arduinoCoreServerImpl` struct that implements the gRPC `ArduinoCoreServer` interface.
 The configuration is now part of